kesamet/retrieval-augmented-generation/README.md

 - Conversational Retrieval using ReAct

 ---
-> **_NOTE:_** This works only for models that can handle reasoning tasks and tool calls.
-The quantized models above do not seem to work.
+> **_NOTE:_** This works for larger models like `mixtral-8x7b-32768` that can handle reasoning tasks and tool calls.
+Smaller 7b models do not seem to work.
 ---

 Create vectorstore first and update `config.yaml`